NANANAIM/NANANAIM/README.md

 - 👋 Hi, I’m @NANANAIM
-- 👀 I’m interested in C++, Python and Java
+- 👀 I’m interested in C++, Python, HTML5, CSS and JavaScript
 - 📫 How to reach me: fernandoch0101@gmail.com